 Let’s get something out of the way – alcohol in and of itself is not going to make you fat.
 However, drinking alcohol can lead to weight gain if you don’t understand its characteristics, and how it’s metabolized.

 Alcohol is converted to acetate in the liver.
 Acetate is then oxidized to carbon dioxide and water.
-Because of this, there is no real mechanism for alcohol to be converted into fat.
+Because of this, there is no real mechanism for alcohol to be converted into fat and stored.
 What actually happens is alcohol suppresses fat oxidation – making it more difficult to mobilize fat when alcohol is present.

 An intake of an alcohol-rich meal suppresses fat oxidation .
 What this means is that consuming alcohol will inhibit fatty acid mobilization.
 Before fat loss can occur, alcohol must first be oxidized.
 It gets preference before protein, carbohydrates, and fats.